Virtual Environments For Software Development

 Jupyter Lab itself comes as a Python package.
 Therefore, we have to install it

 in the environment as well.
-Another package that we will need for our project is astropy
+Another package that we will need for our project is astropy,

 which provides a lot of functions, useful for writing astronomical software and data processing.